jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 ![](images/Objects.005.png)

-In case of a *list* this may be displayed in a diagram as a nonagon:
+In case of a *list* this may be displayed in a diagram as a 'nonagon':

 ![](images/Objects.006.png)